- Long-term: make it so everyone can code

 Everyone here helps grow ARR (and if you don’t know how or have better ideas, speak up!).
 It’s subtler but just as important to help ensure ARR corresponds to long-term customer value through our culture, practices, and values.

-- Product & Engineering
+- Engineering strategy

 - Highlights of planned features from all teams (currently internal only)